Friday, December 17, 2010

 Final Day

 Day 20 was Monday February 1st.
 The artist pronounced the work signed and sealed.
-It is so delightful.
-It is a great example of perseverance.

 Saturday, January 23, 2010